2013 Egyptian coup d'état: 14 August crackdown

 On 14 August 2013, Egyptian security forces raided two camps of protesters in Cairo: one at al-Nahda Square and a larger one at Rabaa al-Adawiya Mosque.
 The two sites had been occupied by supporters of ousted President Mohamed Morsi, who was removed from office by the military after mass street protests for and against his rule.
 The camps were raided after initiatives to end the six-week sit-ins failed and as a result of the raids the camps were cleared out within hours.

 The Interior Minister Mohamed Ibrahim announced that police used water hoses to disperse the campers.
 Yet, all videos and photos from the scenes of the raids never showed water or hoses.
 Tents and bodies were on fire, and the main mosque of Rabaa Al-Adawiya was burned with hundreds of unidentified bodies.

 According to Human Rights Watch at least 904 people were killed in what was described as crimes against humanity.
 However, the Egyptian Health Ministry claimed 638 people were killed and at least 3,994 injured.
 According to the National Coalition for Supporting Legitimacy (NCSL), the number of deaths from the Rabaa al-Adawiya Mosque sit-in alone were some 2,600.
 Violent retaliation followed in several cities across the country.
 The military appointed interim government declared a month-long state of emergency in response and curfews were instituted in many areas.
 The total casualty count made 14 August the deadliest day since the 2011 Egyptian revolution which toppled former President Hosni Mubarak.
 The violent dispersals carried out by the security forces were widely denounced by world leaders, with the exception of Gulf Arab states: the U.A.E., Saudi Arabia, and Bahrain.

 A study conducted by the Egyptian Centre for Media Studies and Public Opinion revealed that 79% of Egyptians believe the massacres on 14 August were crimes against humanity.
-73% hold General Al Sisi, the Defence Minister, responsible for the massacres.
+73% hold General El-Sisi, the Defence Minister, responsible for the massacres.
 Another poll by Egyptian Centre for Public Opinion Research later showed that 67 percent of Egyptians were satisfied about the method in which the Rabaa al-Adaweya and Nahda sit-ins were dispersed.